peterhebert/wp-composer-sync/README.md

 1. **Project root** - `repositories.json` (your custom manifest)
 2. **Package default** - `repositories.default.json` (included with this package)

-3. **Hardcoded fallback** - Minimal ACF Pro support if no manifests found
+If no manifest is found, the package falls back to normal resolution (local composer.json files and WPackagist).

-This means your custom manifest completely overrides the default, so make sure to include any default plugins you still need when creating your custom version.
+**Note:** Your custom manifest completely overrides the default, so make sure to include any default plugins you still need when creating your custom version.

 ## Requirements